toyugo/AirBnB_clone/README.md

 ### Description of the project

-This project is part of a larger project in order to build a copy of the AirBnb web site.
-The global project will build the website from scratch, from back-end to front-end system.
+This project is part of a larger project in order to build a copy of the AirBnb web site (from back-end to front-end).

 This project is the first step and built the back-end console of the website.
 This back-end is created from scratch and do not use any framework as learning purpose.